osru-leu/argo-crossplane-backstage/gitops-crossplane-demo/README.md

 # GitOps Crossplane Demo

 This demo shows how to use Crossplane to provision GitHub repositories through a GitOps workflow with ArgoCD.
 Instead of manually creating GitHub repositories, we'll define them as YAML and let Crossplane create them automatically through a GitOps process.
+ArgoCD continuously monitors the state of your resources by comparing what's in Git (desired state) against what's in the cluster (actual state).
+If it detects any drift—meaning the cluster state doesn't match the Git state—it automatically reconciles the differences to ensure your infrastructure stays in sync with your Git repository.
+This automated drift detection makes the system self-healing and ensures your GitHub repositories are always provisioned exactly as defined in your YAML files.

 ## Architecture Overview